What is covariance

 What does a negative covariance mean?

-Negative covariance depicts that the both variables and are inversely proportional to each other.
+Negative covariance depicts that the both variables X and Y are inversely proportional to each other.
 If X goes down, Y goes up and if Y goes down, X increases.

 If the covariance is negative, the variables are considered related in reverse.